The Company You Keep On The Water

 Lori and Ashley plan out where to drill a hole next while brook trout fishing.
 Photo: Alyssa Lloyd

 What do I love most about these women?
-That the adventure is limitless and they are always keen to try something new.
-We learn as a group and that’s inspired me to say yes to a lot more experiences, and will continue to.
+The adventure is limitless, and they are always keen to try something new.
+We learn as a group, and that’s inspired me to say yes to a lot more experiences, and will continue to.
 They motivate me as an angler and as a freelancer.
-And since we learn together, we can be as earnest and as open as we want with zero judgement.
+And since we learn together, we can be as earnest and as open as we want with zero judgment.
 Complete freedom.

 woman angler holding brook trout